Gregory Gourdet: Book

 In 2021, Gourdet published his first cookbook, Everyone's Table: Global Recipes for Modern Health, a guide to cooking globally inspired dishes free of gluten, dairy, soy, legumes, and grains.
 The book was written with J.J.
 Goode and published by Harper Wave Books on May 11, 2021.
 The book is a national bestseller aiming to make healthy eating accessible.
 On June 11, 2022, Everyone's Table won the James Beard Award for Best Cookbook.

 Television appearances

 Gourdet first achieved television fame in 2015 when he competed on Bravo's Top Chef Season 12 and finished runner-up.
 He went on to make numerous other TV appearances, including competing once more on Top Chef: All-Stars L.A., and finishing again as a finalist.

 Filmography

 Awards

-Gourdet was named "Chef of the Year" in 2013 by the Oregon Department of Agriculture.
+Gourdet was named "Hottest Chef 2012" from Eater Portland.
+He was named "Chef of the Year" in 2013 by the Oregon Department of Agriculture.
 In 2014, he was given the same honor by Eater Portland.